 Red side versus Black side rubber

-So what are the main differences between the black rubber and the red rubber?
+So what are the main differences between black rubber and red rubber?

 Well, it’s due to the dying process in the rubber fabrication that makes black and red bat different.

-Some expert can easily feel the difference of the same brand racket but with two different colors.
+Some experts can easily feel the difference of the same brand racket but with two different colors.

 Red and Black rubber are not 100% identical!

 In general, black dye pigment will make:

 - Black rubber is a little bit softer than red rubber